Misconfiguration and Data Breaches

 In modern cloud operations, security must be integral to the software development process, rather than bolted on after the fact as a security analysis function.
 With Fugue’s API, cloud security and compliance can be integrated into CI/CD pipelines for provisioning guardrails and to empower developers to validate compliance and check for security violations earlier in the software development life cycle.
-Fugue supports custom policies as well as frameworks for CIS Foundations Benchmarks, CIS Controls, CIS Docker, CSA CCM, GDPR, HIPAA, ISO 27001, NIST 800-53, PCI, and SOC 2.
-Fugue is available for AWS and Azure.
+Fugue supports custom policies as well as frameworks for CIS Foundations Benchmarks, CIS Controls, CIS Docker, CSA CCM, GDPR, HIPAA, ISO 27001, NIST 800-53, PCI, SOC 2, and Fugue Best Practices.
+Fugue is available for AWS, Azure, and Google Cloud.